What Is Respite care?

 - Keep trying – Respite care is an adjustment for everyone.
 If something doesn’t work or doesn’t go to plan, try not to give up.

-A loved one who has care needs may also benefit from having someone different tend to their needs for a period of time.
+A loved one who has care needs may also benefit from having someone different tend to their needs for some time.
 Respite care can offer a change of scenery, routine, and people to interact with.
 Routines can also be followed as closely as possible so that your loved ones don’t have their lives disrupted too much.

-At Cavendish Homecare we provide Respite Homecare by Registered Nurses and Carers to give you a temporary break from care responsibilities you may have.
-Get in touch with us for Respite Homecare and we will create a bespoke Respite Care package to suit your needs.
+At Cavendish Homecare we provide personalised Respite Homecare by Registered Nurses and Carers to give you a temporary break from care responsibilities you may have.
+If you would like to discuss your respite care needs, please do not hesitate to call us at 020 3993 7708 or email at email@example.com